NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 The createDataPartition() function that comes with the the caret package can be used to split the data.
 This function is used like so:

 Suppose `myData` is the name of a dataset and I want to predict `class`, which is an attribute in the dataset `myData`.
-We create a data partition where y = class.
-In this formula, we type the class variable as `myData$class`, using a `$` between the name of the data set and the variable name we want.
+We create a data partition where `y = class`.
+In this formula, we type the `class` variable as `myData$class`, using a `$` between the name of the data set and the variable name we want.
+This is standard R notation for referring to a variable in a dataset.

 inTrain <- createDataPartition(y= myData$class, p=0.7, list=FALSE)

+We then define two variables, `training` and `test`, as inside of inTrain [inTrain,] and outside of inTrain [-inTrain,] respectively.

 training <- myData[inTrain, ]

 test <- myData[-inTrain, ]

-`p` is set to `0.7` because we need 70% of the whole data and list is set to FALSE because we don't want the function to return `inTrain` as a list.
+`p` is set to `0.7` because we need 70% of the whole data

+list = FALSE because we do not want the function to return `inTrain` as a list.

 *** =instructions